MarikoIwata/100daysofcode/README.md

 ## Day 5
 - today I installed homebrew, check out my folder for resource links on that

+## Day 6
+- explored a cool tool that allows you to practice and save regex

 ---

 ## Goals Accomplished in 2022 (#100daysofcode)